marcusdaly/progress/README.md

 ## Planning
 Planning is important in order to guide our progress toward our goals.
 There are two high-level parts of planning:
 1. **Long-term schedule**.
 How many days a week are you climbing?
 How many sets a week are you training each muscle group?
 Get a plan together that you can follow.
 2. **Individual session plan**.
 What exercises are you doing on your leg days?
 When during your typing practice will you add in punctuation to your all-lowercase typing?
 If you can have roughly do the same thing on the same days on a weekly basis, great.
 Try to abstract to some level where you can reliably repeat this schedule for many sessions, and you can go into the details in your practice log.
+Finally, this should also outline what information should be recorded about this session.

 # Usage
 Now that we know what `progress` had to offer, let's see how we can use it.